renaissance-publishing/renaissance/content/chapters/26-items.md

 The Bronze Arm is an excellent item; it makes Chandra much better at his chosen role (an extreme-durability melee powerhouse) while it also helps underscores many of Chandra's themes (his wealth and nobility, his long experience on the battlefield, and his incredible durability).

-Chandra's player specifically wanted the arm to be useful as a weapon in combat—he very specifically wanted to be able to parry with it; though it may seem like an afterthought, the fact that *Chandra is always considered armed, and can even parry with it* is perhaps the most important line of the description.
+Chandra's player specifically wanted the arm to be useful as a weapon in combat — he very specifically wanted to be able to parry with it; though it may seem like an afterthought, the fact that *Chandra is always considered armed, and can even parry with it* is perhaps the most important line of the description.

 Chandra's player wanted to be able to shock people with the arm.
-His GM was concerned that adding a shock effect to any melee damage Chandra did was too powerful—and besides, as an action, it should be a power.
+His GM was concerned that adding a shock effect to any melee damage Chandra did was too powerful — and besides, as an action, it should be a power.

 Perhaps surprisingly, the bonus DUR, STR and AV was the GM's idea, offered as a compromise after moving the shock effect to a separate power.